Five Common Misconceptions When Purchasing Life Insurance

 #4 I Have A Policy, I’m Done

 Life insurance is arguably the most important purchase decision you will ever make.
 Once you buy it, it is crucial to review your policy and contract every three years to ensure that it still aligns with your current lifestyle and your needs.
 For example, if your beneficiary was a spouse that has died or that you’ve separated from, you must change your designated beneficiary, as you want your death benefit to go to the appropriate person.
 Additionally, your needs may change overtime which requires you to verify whether or not the policy you purchased still fits with your current and anticipated future needs.
 For this reason, we recommend having an adaptable life insurance policy that can adjust to you and your ever-changing lifestyle.
-Check out our EquiBuild page article to gain a better understanding of adaptable life insurance options.

 #5 I Have Plenty of Time to Buy Life Insurance

 Since there exists a strong relationship between your age, health, lifestyle and your insurance premium rates, waiting too long to purchase life insurance can be an expensive mistake.
 The younger and healthier you are, the lower your premiums will be for both term and permanent insurance.
 In this Smart Talk video, you’ll see some of the insurance needs you’re likely to have throughout your lifetime, highlighting the importance of building an affordable and flexible insurance plan early on that will last through all of your life’s adventures.